dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 enemy.
 There’s a dense pack of 9 MiG-29s, and a pair of MiG-21s, and then some pairs of attackers coming in low and only just now showing up on radar.
 They’re not headed for my ships at all.
-They’re headed for the UNPROFOR base at Sarajevo – again!
+They’re headed for the UNPROFOR base at Sarajevo – again\!
 My two Tornadoes dash in to interfere as best they can, getting a few shots off before they have to fall back with the MiGs in pursuit, but Sarajevo gets bombed for the third time.
 Fortunately, my new Tornadoes come burnering in across the ocean, and pile in to the enemy, driving away the Fulcrums and killing many of the attack planes.
 Then, with skies clear, they zip into Serbia, knock off some jammers and ELINT planes, and withdraw, killing a few pursuing MiG-23s which were launched in response.

 An embarrassing misinterpretation on my part, but fortunately no major harm done.